 6. Tepic Madrid

 With a minimalist decoration and presentation, they define themselves as follows: “far from stereotypes and clichés, but with the spirit of offering authentic traditional Mexican cuisine”.
-And for those who are always looking for outdoor dining, this one is also on the select list of Mexican restaurants in Madrid with terrace.
-Its strengths?
-Their guacamole or their octopus tostada.
+And for those who are always looking for an outdoor dining, this is also in the select list of Mexican restaurants in Madrid with terrace.
+Their strong points?
+Its guacamole or its octopus tostada.

 💶 €€€€€.